Jackson Preparatory School: Coach Ricky Black

 Hired in 1997, Coach Ricky Black was named the National High School Athletic Coaches Association's Coach of The Year in 2018.
-In his first 21 seasons at Jackson Prep, Coach Black won 10 MAIS state championships.
+In his first 21 seasons, Coach Black won 10 MAIS state championships.
 He would go on to become only the second Mississippi high-school football coach to surpass 400 total wins.
 He was inducted into the Mississippi Sports Hall of Fame in 2019.

-Coach Black stepped down as the Head Coach at Jackson Prep in February of 2021.
-His 24 season tenure at Jackson Prep concluded with a 263-44 overall record, an 85.6 winning percentage.
+Coach Black stepped down as the head coach at Jackson Prep in February 2021.
+His 24-season tenure at Jackson Prep concluded with a 263-44 overall record, an 85.6 winning percentage.

 Post-Black Era

-In March of 2021, Jackson Prep hired Coach Tyler Turner from Goodpasture Christian School in Madison, Tennessee.
+In March 2021, Jackson Prep hired Coach Tyler Turner from Goodpasture Christian School in Madison, Tennessee.
 From 2017 to 2019, Turner was head coach at Olive Branch High School and before that was head coach at Liberty Technology Magnet High School, where he led the team to the state championship game.
 Coach Turner finished the 2021-2022 season at Jackson Prep with an 8-5 (3-2) record.
-He was dismissed by the school in January of 2022.
+He was dismissed by the school in January 2022.

-The Jackson Prep administration hired Coach Doug Goodwin as the head football coach in February of 2022.
+The Jackson Prep administration hired Coach Doug Goodwin as the head football coach in February 2022.
 A former assistant with both the University of Mississippi and Auburn University in the NCAA, Coach Goodwin also coached for 27 years in high-schools in Alabama.
 Inducted in 2015, he is a member of Alabama High School Athletic Association Hall of Fame.

 Performing arts

-Jackson Prep has two competitive show choirs, the high school-level Revellion and the junior high-level Fusion.
+Jackson Prep has two competitive show choirs, the upper school-level Revellion and the middle school-level Fusion.
 The program has hosted a competition since 2014, coinciding with the opening of a new theater.